AbleOne/dashboard_playground/README.md

-# Tailwind CSS Playground
+# Dashboard Playground

-A simple starter project for playing around with Tailwind in a proper PostCSS environment.
+Base markup for playing around with Dashboard (with Tailwind in a proper PostCSS environment with proper PostCSS plugins .😉 ).

 To get started: